Data requests can be received from:

 Privacy legislation provides exemptions relating to the disclosure of personal and health information, however the application of these is strictly limited

 - The request doesn't require sensitive data?
 Sensitive data could include:

 - ecological data that may place vulnerable species at risk

 - commercially sensitive information

-- If you decide that particular data is “sensitive” and cannot be disclosed, you need to document this decision with the legislative or policy reference that informed your decision.
+If you decide that data is sensitive, you need to document this decision with the legislative or policy reference that informed your decision.

 The reasoning for a final decision not to share data needs to be established in writing.
-Note that if a Requesting Agency disputes your reasons for not approving a request they are able to make a formal access application under GIPA Act.
+Note that if a Requesting Agency disputes your reasons for not approving a request the Requesting Agency is able to make a formal access application under the GIPA Act.

 Agree on the terms and conditions for sharing data with the Requesting Agency.

 It is appropriate for the Custodian Agency to set terms and conditions for the release of data to a Requesting Agency.
 Your agency can decide on the form that your agreement will take.